Not Just Advice – Legal Strategy That Works

 The person applying for a High Potential Individual visa must be able to understand and speak English at a certain level on the Common European Framework of Reference for Languages (CEFR) scale.
 With this level of English, you can read, write, talk, and listen to at least Level B1.
 To get a High Potential visa, applicants must show proof that they can speak and understand English.

 If the applicant is a citizen of a country with a large English-speaking population, they will only need to provide proof of identity to support their language requirement.
-Applicants who have earned an English-taught bachelor’s degree or an English GCSE, A Level, or Scottish National achievement level 4 or 5 while in school in the UK will also meet this requirement, as long as they can show proof of the achievement.
+Applicants who have earned an English-taught bachelor’s degree or an English GCSE, A Level, or Scottish National achievement level four or five while in school in the UK will also meet this requirement, as long as they can show proof of the achievement.

 Otherwise, a Secure English Language Test (SELT) will be required of all applicants unless they can provide evidence that they have previously fulfilled the English language requirement in a prior application for entry clearance or permission to stay.
 This includes situations where the applicant is changing to a High Potential Individual visa from within the UK, for example.

-To take a SELT, you must go to a certain test centre.
+To take an SELT, you must go to a certain test centre.
 A SELT must be taken with Pearson, PSI Services (UK) Ltd, the IELTS SELT Consortium, or LanguageCert for people who are not from the UK.
 Applicants from the UK are required to take the exam through Pearson, Trinity College London, the IELTS SELT Consortium, or LanguageCert.

 Financial Requirements